Why do cats get stuck when they hide?

 The smaller the space, the less likely it is for predators to capture them and eat them for breakfast.
 Areas where only the cat’s eyesight is visible to the outside world are the most appealing, as that is their only giveaway, and if they have been spotted, they will know right away.
 Also, a smaller space means a warmer hangout.
 This is why your cat is usually found stuck in a tiny cereal box or struggling to escape the inside of the flower pot that he dove head first into.

 Support your cat’s natural behaviors and provide him with safe and easy-to-maneuver crevices to explore.
 Boxes, shoe boxes, backpacks, and other items that are big enough for your cat to safely curl up in.
 It would be smart to monitor the smaller nooks in your home to prevent your cat from getting any serious injury: make sure to put a sturdy grate in front of any air vents, to dispose of any cans or empty cups that they can get their heads stuck in and prevent healthy breathing, and keep tabs on any unsafe, small spaces that your cat may find amusing.
 Your cat will be interested in getting nuzzled into any size of a space, but the last thing you want is for curiosity to actually kill the cat.

 You Don’t Own Me

 Cats have not been domesticated for as long as dogs.
 They do not realize that they are being taken care of by an owner.
 They still might believe that your home is their territory, hunting ground, and habitat.
-They are always on the lookout for places to hide and run away from any threats they come across (real or perceived).
+Cats get stuck on hiding and are always on the lookout for places to just do that.
+They hide and run away from any threats they come across (real or perceived).